Mutual fund expense ratios and commissions – know them; minimise them

 In 2013, SEBI has mandated that there is no reason why every investor should be forced to pay agent commissions.
 If an investor goes directly to the mutual fund company to buy a fund, so that no agent is involved then they should be able to get the same fund cheaper.
 As a result since 2013, every mutual fund scheme has two plans: the regular plan and the direct plan.
 These two are similar in all respects except that the direct plan has a lower expense ratio because no commissions are involved.
 Figure 1 shows the difference in expense ratio between regular and direct plans for common types of mutual funds

 Figure 1: Average expense ratios of different kinds of mutual funds

 Source: ORO Wealth

 To conclude, it is difficult to evaluate different mutual funds based on their costs alone.
-A fund maybe more expensive but it may also generate better returns more than making up for the higher costs.
+A fund may be more expensive but it may also generate better returns more than making up for the higher costs.
 But to buy the same mutual fund at higher costs is like leaving money on the table.
-Stop doing that with you hard earned money today.
+Stop doing that with your hard earned money today.
 Start buying direct funds, start buying with ORO.